gooptaa/Ghost/README.md

 ## Set-up:

 1. Enter user information into index.js:

-  a. accessToken: specific user token from Dropbox API (available here: https://www.dropbox.com/developers/reference/oauth-guide)
+  accessToken: specific user token from Dropbox API (available here: https://www.dropbox.com/developers/reference/oauth-guide)

-  b. mountPath: directory location for virtual file system.
+  mountPath: directory location for virtual file system.
 Note: this MUST be located outside of your Dropbox folder.

-  c. dbxOrigin: directory location for selectively sync'd folders inside your Dropbox folder.
+  dbxOrigin: directory location for selectively sync'd folders inside your Dropbox folder.
 Note: this should lead with a '/' and should NOT include the root directory.

 2. run index.js from node

 ## Primary Dependencies: